 3. Parking tips:

 Before you decide to drive, check the price of the parking.
 In some cases it can be exorbitant.
 It may be quicker and cheaper to take a shuttle bus to the park.
 If you do decide to drive, take note of where you parked.
-Inevitably you will arrive at the park early when the car park may be somewhat empty.
-Leaving however, is a different story so if you don’t know you where you parked your car, you could be in for a long night!
+You will probably arrive at the park early, when the car park may be somewhat empty.
+Leaving however is a different story, so if you don’t know you where you parked your car, you could be in for a long night…

 4. Bring supplies.